Textualize/textual/docs/widgets/text_area.md

 ##### Location information

-A number of properties exist on `TextArea` which give information about the current cursor location.
+Many properties exist on `TextArea` which give information about the current cursor location.
 These properties begin with `cursor_at_`, and return booleans.
 For example, [`cursor_at_start_of_line`][textual.widgets._text_area.TextArea.cursor_at_start_of_line] tells us if the cursor is at a start of line.